Chicago Board of Trade Building: Tenants

 The CME Group occupied 33 percent of available space in 2006, while financial and trading concerns occupied 54 percent of the three-building complex.
-In addition to Ceres Cafe on the first floor of the lobby, other businesses provide banking, insurance, travel services, beauty services, and healthcare.
+In addition to the Ceres Cafe on the first floor of the lobby, other businesses provide banking, insurance, travel services, beauty services, and healthcare.
 Some business have been in the building for over 40 years, and throughout its history, commodities speculators, such as "Prince of the Pit" Richard Dennis, have maintained offices in the building.
 In 2007, the U.S. Futures Exchange, a competitor of the CBOT formerly known as Eurex US, announced a move from the Sears Tower into the 14th floor of the CBOT building.
 Originally built for the Chicago Board of Trade (CBOT), it became the primary trading venue for the derivatives exchange, the CME Group, formed in 2007 by the merger of the CBOT and the Chicago Mercantile Exchange.
 In 2012, the CME Group sold the CBOT Building to a consortium of real estate investors, including GlenStar Properties LLC and USAA Real Estate Company.

 Visitors

 The CBOT building has been the site of a number of visits by dignitaries, including the Prince of Wales in October 1977.
 In 1991, George H. W. Bush became the first President of the United States to visit the Exchange, where he delivered a speech from the soybean pit regarding the importance of agriculture to the American economy.
 A visit from former Soviet leader Mikhail Gorbachev followed on May 7, 1992.
-In 2006, former US President Jimmy Carter and wife Rosalynn toured the CBOT while campaigning for their son Jack's run for a U.S. Senate seat from Nevada.
+In 2006, former US President Jimmy Carter and wife Rosalynn toured the CBOT while campaigning for their son Jack's run for a US Senate seat from Nevada.
 During the 1996 Democratic National Convention, US Vice President Al Gore was hosted at the Exchange's Democratic Senatorial Campaign reception.
 When US President George W. Bush toured the agricultural trading floor on January 6, 2006, he was hailed from the corn trading pit with "Hook 'em, Horns!", a reference to his adopted home state of Texas.
 Interest groups such as the Chicago Architecture Center and Inside Chicago Walking Tours provide scheduled tours showcasing the architecture and selected portions of the trading operations.